DaveSimoes/React-Tutorial-for-Student/README.md

 ![React Tutorial Picture](https://media.geeksforgeeks.org/wp-content/cdn-uploads/20230310153232/ReactJS-Tutorial.jpg)

-# Welcome to the Awesome React Tutorial! 🚀
+# Welcome to the React for All Tutorial! 🚀

 Whether you're stepping into the world of React for the first time or you're an experienced developer looking to sharpen your skills, this comprehensive tutorial is crafted just for you.